MicrosoftDocs/Viva/Viva/insights/personal/overview/mya-for-admins.md

 # Admin guide for personal insights

 >[!IMPORTANT]
 > This article mentions the dashboard, which will be retired soon.
-Users will still find personal insights content and settings in your Viva Insights app in Teams or on the web.
+Users will still find personal insights content and settings in their Viva Insights app in Teams or on the web.
 [Read more about this change](../reference/mya-retirement.md).

 As an administrator, you benefit from knowing what Microsoft Viva Insights provides to its participants and what you can do to enable and enhance their experience.